brandonkim12/brandonkim12.github.io/_posts/2019-11-20-introductions-to-slam.md

 <center>1.
 What is SLAM?</center>
 In robotics, SLAM(Simultaneous Localization And Mapping) means the process where a mobile robot
 1) builds a map of an unknown environment
-2) while at the same time being localizaed relative to this map.
+2) while at the same time being localized relative to this map.

 To localize the position, the information of surrounding is essential.
 However, to make a map around robot obtained by itself, there should be a knowledge about the accurate location.
 Therefore these problems are indispensable.
 SLAM performs simultaneously both mapping and position estimation to solve this kind of a problem.